Skip to main content

 • You learn best by visually seeing each trade's entry and exit right on the chart.

-• Your strategy is fairly simple, and you don't need to run hundreds of complex tests.
+• Your strategy is fairly simple, and you don't need to run hundreds of tests.

-On the other hand, Pineify's Strategy Optimizer is your better match for:
+Pineify's Strategy Optimizer is a better match for:

 • Systematic testing where you need to compare dozens—or even hundreds—of parameter variations.

-• Making decisions based on solid data, not gut feeling, to remove bias from your parameter choices.
+• Making decisions based on data, not gut feeling, to remove bias from your parameter choices.

 • When you want to export your results for deeper analysis in a spreadsheet or other software.

-• Optimizing any strategy that has two or more input parameters that interact with each other.
-Here's a quick video example of how it works.
+• Optimizing any strategy with two or more input parameters that interact.
+Here's a quick video example.

 Think of it this way: TradingView is your go-to for learning and quick sketches, while Pineify is built for the heavy lifting of serious optimization.